qarchli/qarchli.github.io/_posts/2020-08-19-rsa-encryption.md

 ### Prime numbers

 A prime is a number that is divisible only by itself and 1 (e.g. 2, 3, 5, 7, 11,).
 This is a [list](https://www.mathsisfun.com/numbers/prime-numbers-to-10k.html) of all prime numbers in the range 0 to 10.000.

-How can we tell if a large number generated is a prime or not?
-Usually, when we are dealing with small integers, we run deterministic algorithms such as [AKS primality test](https://en.wikipedia.org/wiki/AKS_primality_test), but when it’s question of large numbers, we opt for probabilistic tests.
+*How can we tell if a large number generated is a prime or not?* Usually, when we are dealing with small integers, we run deterministic algorithms such as [AKS primality test](https://en.wikipedia.org/wiki/AKS_primality_test).
+But when it’s a question of large numbers, we opt for probabilistic tests.
 This means that we determine whether an input integer is a prime given a certain probability.
 The commonly used algorithm is [Rabin-Miller primality test](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test).

-### Modular arithmetic:
+### Modular arithmetic

 $$
 \forall a, b, n \in \Z \quad a \equiv b \ mod (n) \Leftrightarrow \exists k \in \Z, a=b + k.n
 $$

 And we read, $a$ and $b$ are congruent modulo $n$.